e-nzym3/blog/content/en/posts/iot-router_belkin-N450/index.md

 <br>
 <hr style="height: 2px">
 ## Intro
 Welcome back to the part two of my bargain thrift store hacking journey.
-This is the second router I managed too snag during my recent thrift store haul, and it was a good one.
+This is the second router I managed to snag during my recent thrift store haul, and it was a good one.
 This one came with its own set of quirks and challenges that taught me new techniques.
 It built on my knowledge from the previous router; however, it ultimately ended in unexpected, or expected given my lack of expertise, way.
 For $3, I can't complain as it was more than worth its price tag.

 ## OSINT
 For this router, I pretty much only checked for other blog posts that may have talked about hacking this router, but did not find any.
 I didn't bother checking FCC filings as I was about to bust this baby open on my own anyway, so I saw no benefit in doing so.